masasin/pyrosbag/README.rst

      :alt: Updates

 Programmatically control ROS Bag files with Python.

-Currently implements playback.
+Look at ``rosbag_pandas`` on PyPI for an excellent package which allows you to work with the data directly.

 * Free software: MIT license
 * Documentation: https://pyrosbag.readthedocs.io.